ateetmaharjan/Energy_forecasting/README.md

 # Energy Forecasting

+## Before you start

-> To see the interactive visualization, go to https://nbviewer.jupyter.org and paste the link of jupyter notebook file https://github.com/ateetmaharjan/Energy_forecasting/blob/master/Code_dataprep_model_visualization.ipynb
+**1. To see the interactive visualization**, <br>
+Go to https://nbviewer.jupyter.org and paste the link of jupyter notebook file https://github.com/ateetmaharjan/Energy_forecasting/blob/master/Code_dataprep_model_visualization.ipynb

 ![nbviewer](nbviewer.png)

+**2. If you want to interact with the codes and play with it,** <br>
+Go to https://mybinder.org, copy the link of repository https://github.com/ateetmaharjan/Energy_forecasting in the respective github link box, and push launch.
+It will take a minutes to load.

+Or, directly go to this [link](https://gesis.mybinder.org/binder/v2/gh/ateetmaharjan/Energy_forecasting/d176da18fe8a5ae882a269632fa1f1677ace87be) (codes may not have been updated).
+You will be able to use the codes instantly with all files.
+No installation required.

 ![Demo html graph](demo.png)

 > Also, checkout a demo of an app based on the energy data.
 However, they need to be changed with updated forecast.